23critters/MooTemplatr/README.md

 	    parsers | default: {}
 	dateformat: (string) A model over how to format the printed date, more information at http://mootools.net/docs/more/Types/Date#Date:format | default: "%Y-%m-%d %H:%M:%S"
+    cachetime: (integer) The amount of seconds between every time we clear the cache | default: 60 * 60 * 24 * 7 (once every week)

-    Please check source code for the various sub-classes' options.
+    Please check source code for the various sub-classes' options/actions.

 Methods
 -----------------